AdrijeGuha/CodeAlpha_LANGUAGE-TRANSLATOR/README.md

 - The program requires an active internet connection to access the Google Translate service.
 - Due to the limitations of the Google Translate API, extensive usage may be rate-limited.
-- The GUI library used has set limitations further making the application less user friendly.
+- The GUI library has set limitations, demining the applications' user-friendly aspect.

 ## Contributions

-Contributions to improve the project, adding new features, fixing bugs, or enhancing the GUI are welcome.
+Contributions to improving the project, adding new features, fixing bugs, or enhancing the GUI are welcome.
 Just create a pull request, and we'll review it together.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE]([LICENSE](https://github.com/AdrijeGuha/CodeAlpha_LANGUAGE-TRANSLATOR/blob/42316f1fe05c0ddda2e7a0becb4ff901ef593524/LICENSE)https://github.com/AdrijeGuha/CodeAlpha_LANGUAGE-TRANSLATOR/blob/42316f1fe05c0ddda2e7a0becb4ff901ef593524/LICENSE) file for details.